 3. Location, location, location!

-You also have to determine if the neighborhood has Covenants, Codes and Restrictions, which essentially are the neighborhood rules.
-Some communities or developments have understandable guidelines for ownership, such as you must maintain your property, or not park in the street during a snow storm.
-But other guidelines may end up restricting the style or size of house you’d like to build.
+You also have to determine if the neighborhood has Covenants, Codes, and Restrictions, which essentially are the neighborhood rules.
+Some communities or developments have understandable guidelines for ownership, such as you must maintain your property, or not park in the street during a snowstorm.
+But other guidelines may end up restricting the style or size of the house you’d like to build.
 They can also have rules that prohibit fences, paint colors, and other decorative items, so look into this before you make an offer.

 5. Utility installation costs

-If your first step is knocking down a home prior to construction you should see what the towns rule are and how they compare between complete demolitions and partial renovations.
+If your first step is knocking down a home prior to construction you should see what the town’s rules are and how they compare between complete demolitions and partial renovations.
 It may be easier to obtain permitting if you knock down the existing structure but build on the same foundation or keep a few of the original walls up.